cancel

 azure-ad-sso-saml.jpg

-3. Select Edit under Basic SAML Configuration in Azure AD.
+3. Select Edit under Basic SAML Configuration.

 azure-ad-basic-saml-configuration.jpg